fnogatz/magento2-matomo/README.md

 ```

 Beware of tracking user specific information on the server side as it will most
 likely cause caching problems.
-Instead, use Javascript to retrive the user data
+Instead, use Javascript to retrieve the user data
 from a cookie, localStorage or some Ajax request and then push the data to Piwik
 using either the Henhed_Piwik JS component ..